 At Buildwas Academy it is our duty to respond promptly and appropriately to all concerns, incidents or allegations of abuse or neglect of a child.
 We work in partnership with children, young people, their parents, carers and other agencies.
 We adhere to Working together to safeguard children 2018 and Keeping Children Safe in Education 2022 (KCSIE).
-Buildwas Academy provides early years provision and adhere to the <a href="Safeguarding and Welfare Requirements in the Statutory Framework for the Early Years Foundation Stage (EYFS) 2021 and the OFSTED Compulsory Childcare Register.
+Buildwas Academy provides early years provision and adhere to the and the OFSTED Compulsory Childcare Register.